 Minimum charge : 15€ (for inspection/diagnosis if no other work is done)

-Travel charge : 10€ (if my round trip travel time to/from Metro Cambronne is greater than 60 mins)
+Travel charge : 10€ (if my round trip travel time to/from Metro Charles Michel is greater than 60 mins)

 Prices shown below are presented as a guide and in addition to the minimum charges above; you will be given an estimate once I have examined your instrument but the final amount will be calculated when the work is finished based on the actual time taken (i.e. the cost for your guitar may be higher, or lower, than what is shown here).

-Standard Guitar Setup : 50 € (e.g. string change, string height adjustment, neck relief, pickup height adjustment, intonation)
+Standard Guitar Setup : 60 € (e.g. string change, string height adjustment, neck relief adjustment, intonation, pickup height)

-Complete Service for Electric Guitar : 100 € (e.g. Cleaning; fret polish; fingerboard oil/conditioning; string change; string action, nut height, neck relief, and bridge adjustment; pickup height adjustment; intonation adjustment)
+Complete Service for Electric Guitar : 100 € (e.g. Cleaning; fret polish; fingerboard oil/conditioning; string change; string action, nut height, neck relief, tremolo bridge adjustment; pickup height adjustment; intonation adjustment)

 Daily rate (for multiple instruments) : 250€ (up to 6 hours, and 50€ per hour thereafter)

 There may be many types of strings and tension/gauges available for your instrument.
-If you are unsure of which strings to buy, I will be very happy to advise you.
+If you are unsure of which strings to buy, I can advise you!
 Just get in touch with me through the Contact Page.

-Note that I am not currently equipped to do the more complex jobs e.g. fret work, re-setting broken headstocks, refinishing, etc. In these situations I am happy to recommend other luthiers in Paris that you can visit.
+Note that I am not currently offering complex jobs e.g. re-frets, re-setting broken headstocks, refinishing, etc. In these situations I am happy to recommend other luthiers in Paris that you can visit.
 You’ll find that list at the end of this blog post “The Paris Expat’s guide to buying a Guitar”.

-Note: My guitar students have access to my guitar tech services at greatly reduced rates.
+Note: My guitar students (private students and all current RockU studnets) have access to my guitar tech services at greatly reduced rates.
 See here for details.